nxt-insurance/nxt_try/README.md

   - NO conditions in validations as those are on schema level
 - Filters
 - Proper type systems with namespacing
+- Required nodes, omittable nodes
+- Should we allow conditions on all nodes or just hashes?
+- Rethink merge and replace strategy
+- Should we evaluate from inside out instead of outside in
+  - Then types could potentially be changed dynamically?

 ## Installation